JoaoGabrielOliveira/hyper_query/README.md

 # Hyper Query

 This project is, basically, a SQL query constructor.

-With that, you can use PHP to create SQL query.
+With that, you can use PHP to create SQL query with a mor practical

-## Exemples
+## Exemples of SELECT
 A select table query

 ````php